 Skin Overheating and Burns

-With short hair, heated bristles or plates sit closer to the face.
-Excess heat or prolonged contact can:
+With minimal length, heated bristles and plates sit closer to the face.
+Improper technique can:

-• Dry the underlying skin, causing flaking beneath the beard.
+- Dry the skin, leading to flaking beneath the beard.

 Weakening Developing Hair Fibers

-Short beard hairs are still establishing a durable cuticle.
+Short hairs are still building durable cuticles.
 High heat can:

 Loss of Natural Hydration

 Heat removes moisture from both hair and skin.
-In a short beard, this can:
+With short beards, this can:

-• Disrupt natural oil balance, creating dryness or excess shine.
+- Disrupt natural oil balance, causing dryness or excess sheen.

 How to Straighten a Short Beard Safely